danbev/learning-ai/notes/llama.cpp/sched-issue.md

 In our case I made the assumption that we only want one model so that that is what I opted for.

-I wanted to follow the new Vision API and the example that was provided in https://github.com/ggerganov/llama.cpp/pull/9687.
-So I used the same image to try to reproduce the same output.
+I wanted to follow the new Vision API and the Llava example that was provided in https://github.com/ggerganov/llama.cpp/pull/9687.
+So I used the same image to try to reproduce the same/simliar output.

 ### The Issue
-While developing/debugging the model I added a number of tensors that are copies of tensors used in the computation graph so that I could inspect their output if the original tensor is resued by the backend schdular which I think is something that is can do with tensors that are part of the graph.
+While developing/debugging the model I added a number of tensors that are copies of tensors used in the computation graph so that I could inspect their output if the original tensor gets resued by the backend schdular, which I think is something that it can do with tensors that are part of the graph.
 So this is a way to inspect the output of a tensor which might get reused by the backend scheduler.